 errors folder, because

 / applies to any files in these folders.
 If you’re not sure what regular expression to use, you can leave this field blank, and we’ll sync everything under the prefix.
-If you’re feeling particularly bold, you can learn to write your own regex using Tutorialspoint’s Java - Regular Expressions documentation and test it out using this tool.
+If you’re feeling particularly bold, you can learn to write your own regex using Tutorialspoint’s Java - Regular Expressions documentation and test it out using the Rubular tool.

 The file type is used to let Fivetran know that even files without a file extension ought to be parsed as this file type.
 For example, if you have an automated CSV output system that saves files without a .csv extension, you can specify the CSV type and we will sync them correctly as CSVs.
 Selecting “infer” will let Fivetran infer from a file’s extension (